rdsea/HINC/ext-pom/readme.md

 }
 ```

-- name: can take any value to management purpose.
+- *name*: can take any value to management purpose.
-- type: can take value of: IoT, Network or Cloud.
+- *type*: can take value of: IoT, Network or Cloud.
-- interval: the interval that HINC will query provider.
+- *interval*: the interval that HINC will query provider.
 Set to 0 for one time query or subscription plugin
-- adaptorClass: the full name of the class for Adaptor
+- *adaptorClass*: the full name of the class for Adaptor
-- transformerClass: the full name of the class for Transformer
+- *transformerClass*: the full name of the class for Transformer
-- settings: any properties which require in implementing the plugin.
+- *settings*: any properties which require in implementing the plugin.
 This settings are input for the implementation of above interfaces.

 **Step 6:** Build the module by Maven command:
 ```shellscript